Cory Branan: Adios

 Branan released his fifth album, Adios, on April 7, 2017.
 Advertised as "Cory Branan’s death record", the record features Robbie Crowell of Deer Tick on drums and percussion, keys, and horns; and James Haggerty on bass.
 Guest musicians include Amanda Shires on fiddle and vocals, plus backing vocals on I Only Know by Laura Jane Grace and Dave Hause.

 Pitchfork described the album as "possibly his best album to date — it’s certainly his most musically imaginative and arguably his wisest", but also criticised its length; "At 14 tracks, it meanders, occasionally lags, and indulges far too many tangents and jarring transitions".
 Rolling Stone listed it as the 27th Best Country and Americana Album of 2017.

 In 2021, Blue Élan Records announced they had signed Branan to their label, with a new album expected to be released early 2022.

 When I Go I Ghost

-Branan has announced that his sixth album, When I Go I Ghost, will be released on October 14, 2022.
+Branan released his sixth album, When I Go I Ghost, on October 14, 2022.
 It was recorded and produced in Nashville by Grammy award-winning engineer, Jeremy Ferguson.
 The first single, That Look I Lost features vocals from Jason Isbell.
 Other contributing artists on the album include Brian Fallon and Garrison Starr.
 This was his first release with Blue Élan Records.